golemfactory/golem-docs/docs/Ncreators/javascript/examples/tasks.md

 Note that actual number of engaged providers might be both:
 * lower then `maxParallelTasks` (if there is not enough providers available in the network).
-* higher (if you take into account the total number of engaged providers for all the tasks in your job) - providers might get disconnected or simply fail and then executor will engage another one in order to have the numer of active workers at the level defined by `maxParallelTasks`.
+* higher (if you take into account the total number of engaged providers for all the tasks in your job) - providers might get disconnected or simply fail and then executor will engage another one in order to have the number of active workers at the level defined by `maxParallelTasks`.

 Here you can see how to define maximum number of providers to be engaged.